 Stats Units 1-5.
 The EIU History Department has decided to introduce historical statistics (Stats) in this course.
 There are five Stats Units.
-Each has an explanatory narrative in d2l for each, as well as a quiz on that narrative (5% of your total grade).
+Each has an explanatory narrative in d2l for each, as well as a quiz on that narrative (7% total).
 Each has a calculation exercise using material culled from the TransAtlantic Slave Trade Database, and a corresponding quiz (10%).
-Most of them finish with a Word Problem, sometimes requiring a brief write-up (8%).
-These are all done individually, although you may retake the Narrative Quizzes and the Calculation Quizzes several times if you wish, and your top scores count.
+The first four units have a Word Problem quiz (8%), an essay with figures pulling together what you learned for that unit.
+You may retake the Narrative Quizzes and the Calculation Quizzes several times if you wish, and your top scores count.
 We will do word problems in class so you know the sort of questions you will encounter.
 The deadlines for these quizzes are fixed and definite.
 So plan to begin your work on each unit early.
-At the end you will be assigned to a group to write a paper based on data from the slave trade (15%).
+At the end you will be assigned to a group to write a paper based on data from the slave trade (13%).
 We will get through this and you will be thinking more logically about history as a result.

-Participation is required (10%, based on your contribution to discussion and in-class written questions).
+Participation is required (12%, based on your contribution to in-class and online discussion as well as inclass brief quizzes).
 More than three absences whether excused or not (you don't need to tell me) will begin to lower your participation grade.
 If you are/will be absent, please consult the online syllabus first to see what was/will be covered.
 Your grade as a whole may suffer if you miss assigned quizzes or exams (the online quizzes are online and open for at least a week, so absence doesn't apply).
 There is, of course, no make-up for the final.
 Other make-ups will be at my discretion.

-There is a Mentor Report required for departmental program purposes in this course.
+There is a Mentor Report (3%) required for departmental program purposes in this course.
 You should meet with another professor in the department, after consulting with Dr. Key, and write up your meeting.
-(This is actually worth 3%, not 2% as above, which means you get an extra 1% bonus.
-Further extra credit (up to 5%) can be obtained by an optional extra essay on the final.

 In order to keep us all on task and minimize distractions, let's not read newspapers, study or write for another class, text, make, or receive phone calls, email or visit non-class-related sites during class time.
-You may and should BYOD (bring your own device) to take notes (DO take notes), access course material, or look up course-related information.
+Except when noted, you may and you should BYOD (bring your own device) to take notes (DO take notes), access course material, or look up course-related information.
 I will give notice if specific days are device-driven (laptops are available for use in classroom).
 (Anyone with a documented disability should let me know in the first week or two of class so that we can make appropriate accommodations.)
-History department graduate students tutor in CH 2726 (Nick Waller is specifically assigned to this course).
+History department graduate students tutor in CH 2726.
 And ask me for clarifications.
 I will talk about history virtually anytime.

 You must purchase at the University Bookstore, sign, and turn in all exam books more than a week before the first mid-term exam (that is by 9 Feb.).
-No one may take the exams (12.5 each for 1 & 2, 15% for the final) without an exam book.
+No one may take the exams (12% each for 1 & 2, 15% for the final) without an exam book.
 Exams are a combination of essays, short-answer, matching, and mapping.
-Improvement during the semester will mitigate disastrous performance early in the course.
+Improvement during the semester will mitigate disastrous performance early.
 The d2l page for this course includes useful information (policies, goals, and additional help at the department and university level).